Necroforger/boorudl/README.md

 | -r   | Get a random result (danbooru only)    |

 ## 3.1.
 Usage without arguments
-If executed without arguments, you will be asked to enter the information.
+If executed without arguments, you will be asked to enter the information one line at a time.